gearboxworks/docker-composer/README.md

 Create, and start the composer Gearbox container.

-`./bin/gb-launch -gb-name composer`
+`./bin/launch -gb-name composer`

 Create, and start the composer Gearbox container.
 Run a shell.

-`./bin/gb-launch -gb-name composer -gb-shell`
+`./bin/launch -gb-name composer -gb-shell`

-Create, and start the composer Gearbox container with version 1.2.4 and run a shell.
+Create, and start the composer Gearbox container with version 1.7.3 and run a shell.

-`./bin/gb-launch -gb-name composer -gb-version 1.2.4 -gb-shell`
+`./bin/launch -gb-name composer -gb-version 1.7.3 -gb-shell`

-If composer is symlinked to `gb-launch`, then you can drop the `-gb-name` flag.
+If composer is symlinked to `launch`, then you can drop the `-gb-name` flag.

 `./bin/composer`